tuna-arch/tuna/v4/docs/kalkulu.markdown

 ## Opcodes/operands and what they do

 Each opcode only requires one implementation; the Pointer modifier changes the behavior of the fetcher stage, and is completely transparent to the rest of the system.
+The general layout is `opcode destination, source_or_value`.

 | Modifier | Opcode | Operand              | Expression                                       |
 |----------|--------|----------------------|--------------------------------------------------|